nens/threedi-docs/source/test_build/_sources/i_editing_schematisations.rst.txt

 Automated field fill
 ^^^^^^^^^^^^^^^^^^^^

-Some fields are automatically filled to assist in making your model schematisation.
+Some fields are automatically filled to assist in making your schematisation.
 Here is an overview of the fields that are filled automatically:

 - The cross-section location fetches the corresponding channel-id automatically
 - Channels and culverts automatically fill connection node ids when drawing between nodes with `snapping <https://docs.qgis.org/3.4/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#setting-the-snapping-tolerance-and-search-radius>`_.